jdevfullstack-tutorials/display-resolution-review/README.md

 If that is really 1080p, then, that's good.
 You have a lot of space.
 With Windows OS, you get a scaled view of everything.
-They say Windows OS is not good being scaled but
+They say Windows OS is not good at being scaled but
 I think it's just fine.
 When you compare that to MacBook Pro scaling, then it's not that good.